alok-ai-lab/DeepInsight3D_pkg/README.md

 ### Note:

-* All the results will be stored in current stage folder `~/DeepFeature_pkg/Models/Run1/StageX`  where X is the current stage; i.e., ‘2’ here.
+* All the results will be stored in current stage folder `~/DeepInsight3D_pkg/Models/Run2/StageX`  where X is the current stage;

-* Similarly, all the figures will be stored in a folder `~/DeepFeature_pkg/FIGS/Run1/StageX` where X is the current stage; i.e., ‘2’ here.
+* Similarly, all the figures will be stored in a folder `~/DeepInsight3D_pkg/FIGS/Run1/StageX` where X is the current stage.

-* If the loop continues then the value of X will increment to 3, 4, …; i.e., repeating DeepFeature model to find a smaller subset of genes.
+* If the loop continues then the value of X will increment to 2, 3, 4, …; i.e., repeating DeepInsight3D model to find a smaller subset of features/genes.

 ## Description of files and folders